Aethodia/Legislation/Legislation/Law/LegalTextSpec.rst

       - …may not be longer than 400 [1]_ words.

-      - …is not legally binding.

     - The second…

       - …must be entitled "Contents".

-      - …is legally binding.

       - …may have level-three subsections (other level-two sections may not).